Sanaa Safety Guide

 Healthcare Tips

-• Bring a comprehensive medical kit including antibiotics, pain relievers, anti-malarial medication, water purification tablets, and first aid supplies
+• Bring a small medical kit including dressings, tweezers and water purification tablets.

 Common Risks